 How is the surgery performed?

-Once the anaesthesia has taken effect, Dr Cope will make a cut in the skin fold behind your ear.
+The surgery is performed through an incision behind your ear.
 This will expose the underlying ear cartilage.
 Dr Cope will then reshape the ear by folding and stitching the cartilage in place, and sometimes by removing excess cartilage.
 Once the desired ear appearance is achieved, the incisions will be then closed with sutures.

 Will I need anaesthesia?

 Otoplasty surgery is performed under general anaesthesia for both children and adults.

 General risks and complications associated with the otoplasty surgery are:

 - Bruising and swelling around the incision sites